-The reality is, while a phone can be perfectly adequate as a hotspot for occasional use, there are plenty of instances where a standalone hotspot makes perfect sense.
+It's true that a phone can be perfectly adequate as a hotspot in a pinch.
+But for anyone regularly out and about, a standalone hotspot makes more sense.
 Your phone is often busy doing other things — making phone calls, sending and receiving email, catching up on Slack, Twitter, or the latest news — which also require access to a cellular network.
 If you don't want the potential disruption or bandwidth limitations of your phone's hotspot, a standalone hotspot can provide additional connectivity.
-And if that smartphone is your personal device, you may not want to burn up your cellular data allocation for anything other than personal use.
-That's why a mobile hotspot is a very important tool for mobile workers and frequent business travelers — at least when you can freely move about again.